pcfreak30/multisite-wp-rocket/readme.txt

 ### 0.1.7 ###

-* Enhancement: Use rocket_container filter to get service container and dom't build new instances ourselves
+* Enhancement: Use rocket_container filter to get service container and don't build new instances ourselves

 ### 0.1.6 ###